-There are a number of other risks of running the UK Pension Fund including counterparty risks from using derivatives.
-These are mitigated by using a diversified range of counterparties of high standing and ensuring positions are collateralised as required.
+This is mitigated by using a diversified range of counterparties of high standing and ensuring positions are collateralised as required.

 Changes in bond yields

 a decrease in corporate bond yields will increase the scheme liabilities, although this will be partially offset by an increase in the value of the schemes' bond holdings.